vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 ## Amazon Prime Video

-At $8.99, it's a little cheaper than Netflix, but has poor selection outsid of English language stuff and Bollywood movies.
+At $8.99, it's a little cheaper than Netflix, but has poor selection outside of English language stuff and Bollywood movies.

 Blockers to resuming: I want The Marvelous Mrs. Maisel Season 5 to be released before I resume subscription.